github/site-policy/Policies/github-terms-of-service.md

 GitHub considers the contents of private repositories to be confidential to you.
 GitHub will protect the contents of private repositories from unauthorized use, access, or disclosure in the same manner that we would use to protect our own confidential information of a similar nature and in no event with less than a reasonable degree of care.

 #### 3. Access
-GitHub employees may only access the content of your private repositories in the situations shown in the following collapsible text (if you don't care what those situations are, you can skip reading it).
+The following collapsible text just contains all the situations in which GitHub employees may access the content of your private repositories:
 <details>
-    <summary open="false">Click to toggle showing of collapsible text.</summary>
+    <summary open="false">:COLLAPSIBLE:</summary>

 - With your consent and knowledge, for support reasons.
 If GitHub accesses a private repository for support reasons, we will only do so with the owner’s consent and knowledge.
 - When access is required for security reasons, including when access is required to maintain ongoing confidentiality, integrity, availability and resilience of GitHub's systems and Service.

 </details>

 You may choose to enable additional access to your private repositories.
-Read the following collapsible text for an example of this (otherwise just skip it):
+The following collapsible text solely contains an example of this:
 <details>
-    <summary open="false">Click to toggle showing of collapsible text.</summary>
+    <summary open="false">:COLLAPSIBLE:</summary>

 - You may enable various GitHub services or features that require additional rights to Your Content in private repositories.
 These rights may vary depending on the service or feature, but GitHub will continue to treat your private repository Content as confidential.
 If those services or features require rights in addition to those we need to provide the GitHub Service, we will provide an explanation of those rights.